Can I exercise my right to buy the stock at any time up to the expiration date?

 Are all index options European-style exercise?

-How soon can I sell the stock after I exercise an in-the-money call option?
+How soon can I sell the stock after I exercise a call option?

 As soon as you tell your broker you want to exercise your right to buy the stock (strictly speaking, give irrevocable instructions) you are a stockowner.
-Because of the irrevocable nature of the call exercise, you are buying the stock at the strike price, and you can sell those shares immediately after giving instructions to exercise.Back to top
+Because of the irrevocable nature of the call exercise, you are buying the stock at the strike price.
+You will want to become fully familiar with your brokerage firm’s practices.
+Some investors may be able to sell stock immediately upon exercise and others may not be able to sell until after the shares have settled.Back to top

 In order to exercise a put or call, do I have to have cash or stock in my account to buy (in the case of a call) or sell (in the case of a put) the shares of stock that underlie the contract?

-One way to answer your question is to consider which provides the highest price/lowest cost: exercising the rights of the option contract or selling the contract back into the marketplace.
+The short answer is yes.
+However, investors may want to consider which provides the highest price/lowest cost: exercising the rights of the option contract or selling the contract back into the marketplace.

-If you exercise an option, the settlement occurs in three business days, just as if you bought or sold stock on an exchange.
+If you exercise an option, the settlement occurs just as if you bought or sold stock on an exchange.
 For example, if you exercised a call and simultaneously sold the equivalent shares of stock, those transactions offset each other.
 Assuming the option is in-the-money, there is no need to post margin for offsetting transactions.
-Of course, check with your brokerage firm to ensure alignment.Back to top
+As always, you will want to check with your brokerage firm to ensure you understand their policies.Back to top

 Will my broker automatically exercise options that expire in-the-money?

-Each brokerage firm has a procedure outlined in account agreement forms.
+Each brokerage firm has a procedure outlined in your account agreement forms.
 Customers should be familiar with these procedures.
-The option holder can always submit instructions to their broker regarding whether to exercise.
+The option holder can always submit instructions to their broker regarding whether to exercise or not to exercise.
 A customer may decide not to exercise an in-the-money option in some cases.
 It is best to have an understanding with your broker on actual procedure.
 They may have a threshold imposed for automatically exercising customer orders.
-OCC uses the $.01 threshold for customer orders, but your firm may have a different threshold.
+OCC uses the $.01 threshold for the positions of its clearing members as an administrative convenience, but your firm may have a different threshold.
 Here is a description of the procedure:

 EXERCISE BY EXCEPTION